easikoglu/parasut-java-client-api/README.md

 # Parasut Rest Api (V4) Java Client

-This is the java client library for provind easy use of [parasut api](https://apidocs.parasut.com/) **v4**.
+This is the java client library purely written using apache http client for [parasut api](https://apidocs.parasut.com/) **v4**.
 [Parasut](https://www.parasut.com/) is the most commonly used, cloud based pre-accounting tool in Turkey.

 #### Note
 This client api currenty  supports below functionalities :